 Alexander McCall Smithhttps://www.barclayagency.com/speakers/alexander-mccall-smith

 Alexander McCall Smith has written and contributed to more than 100 books, including specialist academic titles, short story collections, and a number of immensely popular children's books.
 He is best known for his internationally acclaimed and bestselling No. 1 Ladies' Detective Agency series, which currently has 16 volumes.
 The series has now been translated into 45 languages and has sold over 20 million copies worldwide.
 The first episode of a film adaptation, directed by Anthony Minghella, and produced by the Weinstein Company, premiered on HBO in March 2009.
-The 19th book in the series is The Colors of All the Cattle (Penguin Random House, November 6, 2018).
+The 20th book in the series is To the Land of Long Lost Friends (Penguin Random House, October 22, 2019).

 Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels, the twelfth of which, The Quiet Side of Passion, was published in summer 2018.
-McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005; the twelfth book in the series is A Time of Love and Tartan (Anchor, February 6, 2018).
+McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005; the thirteenth book in the series is The Peppermint Tea Chronicles (Anchor, December 3, 2019).
 Corduroy Mansions, a series depicting the lives of the inhabitants of a large Pimlico house, was printed and podcast by the UK’s Daily Telegraph, and is now published in three volumes.
 His German professor series, beginning with Portuguese Irregular Verbs, now has four volumes, including Unusual Uses for Olive Oil.
 The Paul Stuart series began with My Italian Bulldozer and continues with The Second Worst Restaurant in France (Pantheon, July 16, 2019).
-In addition, McCall Smith has started a new series of novels set in Sweden, the first book is titled The Department of Sensitive Crimes (Pantheon, April 16, 2019).
+In addition, McCall Smith has started the Detective Varg series set in Sweden, the first book is titled The Department of Sensitive Crimes, and the second book will be The Talented Mr. Varg (Pantheon, April 14, 2020).

 McCall Smith is the author of the short story collection Chance Developments (2016).
 His modern retelling of Jane Austen’s Emma was published in 2015.
 He has written several solo novels, La’s Orchestra Saves the World (2009), Trains and Lovers (2013), The Forever Girl, Fatty O’Leary’s Dinner Party, and most recently, The Good Pilot Peter Woodhouse: A Wartime Romance.
 His non-fiction book about W. H. Auden is titled What W. H. Auden Can Do for You.
 He has also written children’s books, including the new series The School Ship Tobermory (2016) and a mystery series about Precious Ramotswe as a young girl.
 In addition, he is the author of the Akimbo series, the Harriet Bean series, the Max & Maddy series, and The Perfect Hamburger and other Delicious Stories.
 Pantheon has also published Alexander McCall Smith’s collection of African folktales, The Girl Who Married a Lion.
 In addition to his novels, he has written a libretto for the opera The Okavango Macbeth – the tragedy as played out by a troop of baboons.
 In 2019 he released an album titled These Are The Hands, with words by Alexander McCall Smith and music composed by James Ross.
 The music and the songs celebrate the presence of the sea in Scottish life, past and present.